CCI-MOC/xdmod-cntr/XdmodAID.md

 ```

-# xdmod-openstack-hypervisors
+# xdmodopenstack-hypervisors
-This script fetches the hypervisor information from openstack used in calculating
+This script fetches the hypervisor information from OpenStack used in calculating
 percent usage.

 This was the simpliest script and required very few changes to work.